yao-sisi/Data_Analysis_Portfolio/README.md

 This repository therefore, not only serves as my data analyst portfolio, but also documents my data analytics journey.

+Currently, I am looking to fully transition into a data analyst role where I am able to grow and mature as a data professional and where I get to use my technical skills as well as business acumen to help businesses define relevant KPIs and make data-driven decisions.

 Welcome to my data analysis portfolio :)

 - **Linkedin**: https://www.linkedin.com/in/sisi-yao/